Mathematical Formula Predicts Global Mass Extinction Event in 2100 - Slashdot

 Manufacturing change?
 (Score:2)

+The picture that emerges from these figures is one where—in general—developed countries and major emerging economy nations lead in total carbon dioxide emissions.
+Developed nations typically have high carbon dioxide emissions per capita, while some developing countries lead in the growth rate of carbon dioxide emissions.

+Because emissions have never been reliably managed in first world countries, which is why we're in the situation we're in now.
+As for corporations, they don't see developing countries as resources to be exploited... they see ALL countries as resources to be exploited.

-Sheer FUD, mixed with outright falsehoods (Score:3, Informative)
+Sheer FUD, mixed with outright falsehoods (Score:2, Informative)

 "These same changes, to reiterate, have been associated with all previous mass extinctions on Earth"